-115 Hands-On Chemistry for Children 2
+115 Hands-On Chemistry for Children

 A skills course designed for the education major or youth worker who will develop and lead hands-on chemistry activities at the elementary school level.
 Understanding and communicating basic and practical chemical ideas with a constructivist approach will be stressed.
 Students are encouraged to perform field work in under-served minority communities.
-One hour lecture, two hours laboratory or field work.
-Prerequisite: Minimum grade of C in BIO 205 or permission of instructor.
-Offered fall 2003.
+Offered fall 2004.